Apple TV 6

 Faster processors would enable changes to HomeKit data processing.
 Secure Home Video feeds could increase from the current limit of 5 to give users more options.
 The addition of thread networking to the new Apple TV would also increase automation performance and HomeKit device networking across the home.

 A "Kids Mode" would enable Apple TV owners to set up a profile specifically for children to use.
 The profile will include a number of restrictions affecting the types of content that will be viewable within the mode, such as preventing playback of mature content.
 Adults would also be able to limit apps that children will have access to within the mode.

-Screen Time will be making an appearance in the operating system as well, with it affecting all account types, not just Kids Mode profiles.
+Screen Time could be making an appearance in the operating system as well, with it affecting all account types, not just Kids Mode profiles.
 Under Screen Time, users would be able to see how much time children spent watching different types of content, as well as how long Apple Arcade games were played, which could help parents better control their child's viewing and usage habits.

 Rumors surrounding the new Apple TV have been few and far between, but a tweet from Jon Prosser gave us some insight into where the product stands in early May.
 He asserted that the Apple TV will have an A12X chipset and could release at any time in the near future.

 The Apple TV 4K retails for $179 at 32GB and $199 for 64GB.
 An "Apple TV 6" may remain in those price points and move the Apple TV 4K into the $150 range or lower.
 Apple could surprise us and target a more competitive price point, however, and sell the new Apple TV for $150 or less.